unoplatform/uno.extensions/doc/Overview/Http/HttpOverview.md

 }
 ```

-`EndpointOptions` can also be loaded from configuration section.
-Specify the name of the configuration section to load.
+`EndpointOptions` can also be loaded from a specified configuration section name.
+Refer to the [Configuration](xref:Overview.Configuration) documentation for more information.

 ```csharp
 private IHost Host { get; }